Akwamu Empire: Coastal communities

+Europeans in Akwamu society

+European traders residing in the coastal forts occupied a unique social position.
+European traders were referred to as the “wives” of the Akwamuhene; the term reflected their dependent status under the authority of the king.

+Even though they were semi-autonomous in their commercial activities, they remained integrated into the social hierarchy of the state and were subject to tribute payments, fines, and obligations defined by Akwamu authority.

 Military

-Forces and Organization
+Danish and English observers noted Akwamu's fearsome reputation.
+English trader Willem Bosman claimed that Akwamu was "very terrible to all their neighboring countries, except Akim."

+Structure

 According to historian Ivor Wilks, "Akwamu possessed such an array of cannon that Sir Dalby Thomas thought the days of European forts might well be over."
 Despite this artillery, the core of the army consisted of musketeers supported by bowmen and spearmen.
 The manpower at the disposal of the Nyanaoase administration fell into three categories: (1) conscripts from Akwamu towns and villages, (2) conscripts from tributary provinces, and (3) the household guards and armed retainers of the Akwamuhene and his nobles.
 While the first two groups were organized as town and village militia, the third formed a permanent corps of professional or semi-professional soldiers who provided cohesion in war.
 By the early eighteenth century, the Akwamuhene had a large body of hereditary slave-soldiers, known as sika den ("black gold"), who served as guards, police, and raiders, numbering several thousand men.
 Many nobles likewise maintained hereditary slaves who acted as personal guards.
 In this period the noble title obirempon shifted to emphasize military achievement rather than commerce; those distinguished in battle could be honored as owurafram, "masters of firearms."

 Weapons and Tactics

 The Akwamu army was the Gold Coast’s "military revolution," replacing shock combat with missile warfare between 1660 and 1680.
 By 1700 archers were no longer used in Akwamu armies due to musketeers being the primary weapon for soldiers.
 Coastal militia carried buccaneers or long-barreled flintlocks, while inland units used carbines and short "fuzees."
 Soldiers wore a standard cloth wrap with a white leather belt, cartridge pouch, and sword, while officers distinguished themselves with plumed straw hats.
 Lead musket balls were common, but iron slugs were also used.

-On the battlefield, Akwamu troops fought in extended formations designed for sustained volley fire.
-These formations were made up of combat units numbering from a few hundred to several thousand men.
+On the battlefield, Akwamu troops fought in extended formations designed for consistent volley fire.
+The formations were made up of combat units numbering from a few hundred to several thousand men.
 Success in battle depended on concentrated barrages that overwhelmed enemies.